+(A) Filing.

-- (A) Filing. - (1) An extreme risk protection action is an independent action commenced by filing a petition with the family division of the circuit court.
-A petition may be filed regardless of whether the respondent owns or possesses a firearm.
-A proposed extreme risk protection order must be prepared on a form approved by the State Court Administrative Office and submitted at the same time as the petition.
+(1) An extreme risk protection action is an independent action commenced by filing a complaint with the family division of the circuit court.
+A complaint may be filed regardless of whether the respondent owns or possesses a firearm.
+A proposed extreme risk protection order must be prepared on a form approved by the State Court Administrative Office and submitted at the same time as the complaint.
 When completing the proposed order, the petitioner must complete the case caption and the known fields with identifying information, including the race, sex, and date of birth or age of the respondent.
-The personal identifying information form approved by the State Court Administrative Office does not need to be completed or filed in extreme risk protection actions.
-There are no fees for filing an extreme risk protection may not be commenced by filing a motion in an existing case or by joining a claim to an action.
+The personal identifying information form approved by the

+State Court Administrative Office does not need to be completed or filed in extreme risk protection actions.
+There are no fees for filing an extreme risk protection action, and no summons is issued.
+An extreme risk protection action may not be commenced by filing a motion in an existing case or by joining a claim to an action.